cortexrd/Knack-Toolkit-Library/README.md

     -   disable inline editing

--   special keywords in the view's description to trigger
+-   Keywords in the view's description to trigger

     -   filter restriction for specified fields

--   special keywords in the table's column headers to trigger
+-   Keywords in a table's column headers to trigger

     -   hidden or deleted columns

--   special keywords in menus to trigger
+-   Keywords in a rich text view to trigger

-    -   link to any URL, even external ones
+    -   opening a link to any URL, using same page or a new one, when clicked on its top menu

 -   Ctrl+Click on a table header to invert the default sort

--   idle timeout watchdog
+-   Idle timeout watchdog

--   spinner timeout watchdog
+-   Spinner timeout watchdog

--   numeric pre-validation
+-   Numeric pre-validation

--   force uppercases on desired fields
+-   Force uppercases on desired fields

--   auto-focus on first field of a form or search field in a table
+-   Auto-focus on first field of a form or search field in a table

--   dropdown selector improvements
+-   Dropdown selector improvements

--   kiosk mode
+-   Kiosk mode

--   debug window for embedded devices
+-   Debug window for embedded devices

 Click the following link if you are interested to know more about [Advanced Features](#advanced-features).